Cydhra/vers/readme.md

 The feature only works on nightly Rust.
 Enabling it on stable Rust is a no-op, because the required CPU features are not available there.
 - `serde`: Enables serialization and deserialization of the data structures using the `serde` crate.
+- `u16_lookup` Enables a larger lookup table for BP tree queries.
+The larger table requires 128 KiB instead of 4 KiB.

 ## Benchmarks
 I benchmarked the implementations against publicly available implementations of the same data structures.